Story by: Maggie Roetker on April 27, 2016

 “Thanks to the generosity of the Christensen family, we have a unique opportunity to help children excel in sports, or whatever activity they choose,” said Lynnie Meyer, Ed.D., R.N., CFRE, chief development officer, Norton Healthcare.
 “This is a one-of-a-kind program that we hope to see grow and expand with additional funding.”

 More than 1,300 children and young adults are currently being treated for Type 1 diabetes by specialists at the University of Louisville and Norton Children’s Hospital.
-Approximately 150 children in our area are diagnosed each year, all of whom receive their initial care and education in the inpatient unit of the Wendy Novak Diabetes Center at Norton Children’s Hospital.
+Approximately 150 children in our area are diagnosed each year, all of whom receive their initial care and education in the inpatient unit of the Wendy Novak Diabetes Institute at Norton Children’s Hospital.

 “We’ve seen a 20 percent increase in hospital admissions due to Type 1 diabetes since 2008,” Dr. Wintergerst said.
 “The incidence of Type 1 diabetes is showing no sign of slowing here or across the world.”